auth0/docs/articles/extensions/delegated-admin/v3/index.md

 ### Assign roles to users

-Auth0 grants the user(s) in your connection access to the Delegated Administration extension based on their roles:
+Auth0 grants the user(s) in your connection access to the Delegated Administration extension based on their <dfn data-key="role">roles</dfn>:

 - **Delegated Admin - User**: Grants permission to search for users, create users, open users and execute actions on these users (such as `delete`, `block`, and so on);